harrycresswell/harry/content/writing/artboards.md

 Let's say our design isn't a mockup of the large desktop view (like in the example above), but in fact a regular desktop view or a mockup of our website at a breakpoint of `960px`.
 In this case we would create a new Artboard and change the breakpoint in our Artboard name to reflect that.

-In the example below you can see the Breakpoint is `960`. this, of course, stands for `960px` or our desktop size.
-Suggesting the Artboard shows how our website will look on a Desktop browser.
+In the example below you can see the Breakpoint is `960`.
+This, of course, stands for 960 pixels (our desktop size) and suggests how our website will look on a Desktop browser.

 {{< cld src="v1550264892/hc/naming-artboards-in-sketch-03.jpg" alt="Breaking down the identifier code" caption="Breaking down the identifier code" >}}